June 24, 2025

 That's not AUI problem, that's a

-civilization level shift in who
+civilization level shift.

-has the right to act and under
+And who has the right to act and

 And let's not kid ourselves,